cqfive1997/CeleTech-Arsenal-Shuttle-Extension-Additional-Module/CeleTech Arsenal - Shuttle Extension (Additional Module)/Docs/DBHIntegration.md

 Bad Hygiene Lite support is intentionally separate from the full Dubs Bad Hygiene hygiene module.
 Treat Lite as a no-water, no-pipe, no-sewage-network integration.

-Hard constraints for Lite v1:

-- no clean-water tank
-- no water pipe bridge
-- no sewage pipe bridge
-- no septic tank or sewage storage
-- no liquid resource model
-- no `cleanWaterLiters` or `sewageLiters` runtime state
-- no tank-capacity command
-- no pipe-check command
-- no `DBHPipeBridge`
-- no `DBHLiquidUtility`
-- no `PlumbingNet`, `CompPipe`, `PullWater`, or `PushSewage`
-- no dynamic liquid mass contribution
-- no water, sewage, capacity, liters, pipe, or tank display in normal Lite UI

 Lite Service v1 only provides abstract hygiene service:

 - improve `Hygiene` through the Lite need or safe reflection